DamoM73/digital-solutions-text/ds_textbook/2_develop/3_design_model/unit_2.md

-# Unit 2: Design Data Store
+# Unit 2: Develop Data Store

 ## Scenario
 The first step in designing a database is developing an understanding of the scenario.
 For learning about designing databases we will use the following example: